Amman: Bus and taxi

 The city has frequent bus connections to other cities in Jordan, as well as to major cities in neighboring countries; the latter are also served by service taxis.
 Internal transport is served by a number of bus routes and taxis.
 Service taxis, which most often operate on fixed routes, are readily available and inexpensive.
 The two main bus and taxi stations are Abdali (near the King Abdullah Mosque, the Parliament and Palace of Justice) and the Raghadan Central Bus Station near the Roman theater in the city center.
 Popular Jordanian bus company services include JETT and Al-Mahatta.
 Taxis are the most common way to get around in Amman due their high availability and inexpensiveness.

+The Amman Bus and the Amman Bus Rapid Transit public transportation systems currently serve the city.
+Construction work on the BRT system started in 2010, but was halted soon after amid feasibility concerns.
+Resuming in 2015, the first route of the BRT system was inaugurated in 2021, and the second in 2022.
+Another BRT route connecting Amman with Zarqa started operations in May 2024.